Lucchetto/SuperImage/README.md

   <span>&nbsp;</span>
 </p>

+**Sharpen your low-resolution pictures with the power of AI upscaling**<br/><br/>
 SuperImage is a neural network based image upscaling application for Android built with the [MNN deep learning framework](https://github.com/alibaba/MNN) and [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN).<br/><br/>
 The input image is processed in tiles on the device GPU, using a pre-trained Real-ESRGAN model.
-The tiles are then merged into the final output high-resolution image.
-The application requires Vulkan or OpenCL support and Android 7 or above
+The tiles are then merged into the final high-resolution image.
+This application requires Vulkan or OpenCL support and Android 7 or above

 ## 📊 Benchmarks
 Results on Qualcomm Snapdragon 855 (Vulkan)